Wallace E. Pratt House

+In contrast to Pratt's rustic canyon cabin, the house, which the Pratts named the Ship On The Desert, is an International Style house with horizontal lines and extensive glazing.
+Only 16 ft wide and 110 ft long, the house provides broad views to the east over the plains and the west to the mountains.
+The majority of the house is on a single level, with a "captain's bridge" over the dining room giving access to a rooftop terrace.
+A detached garage contained a guest bedroom.
+Apart from glass, the predominant material was local limestone in several shades.
+The house was designed to look like an oil tanker at sea (a tribute to Pratt's long career in the oil industry), with the entrance door painted a bold purple, the color of the women's suffrage movement, of which Iris had been a prominent participant in her youth.

-Pratt and his wife, Iris, lived at the Ship On The Desert until 1963, when Pratt's health dictated a move to Tucson, Arizona.
+Pratt and Iris lived at the Ship On The Desert until 1963, when Iris's health dictated a move to Tucson, Arizona.
 The house was donated to the new park along with 5632 acre of lands in the northern part of the proposed park by the Pratts between 1959 and 1961.
 It was used as a residence for National Park Service employees.
 The house is occasionally open for tours sponsored by the National Park Service.

 The house was featured on the National Trust for Historic Preservation's 2018 list of most-endangered historic locations.
 It was listed on the National Register of Historic Places on December 15, 2011.